 Creating a Real-Time Flood Monitoring System with FME

-This section of the article provides an overview of how FME was used to create a real-time flood monitoring system.
-The goal was to create an email notification system that automatically reacts to incoming real-time water level data, as well as an ArcGIS Online Dashboard that visualizes the data on a public web map.
+This will provide an overview of how FME was used to create a real-time flood monitoring system.
+The goal was to create an email notification system that automatically reacts to incoming real-time water level data and an ArcGIS Online Dashboard that visualizes the data on a public web map.

 Workspaces